GigaSpaces-ProfessionalServices/xap-persist-training/xap-persist-training-lab4-solution/README.md

 2. implement a mirror service. <br />

 ## Lab Description
-This lab includes 1 exercise in which we will perform the tasks required to implement a mirror service.
+This lab includes 1 solution in which we will perform the tasks required to implement a mirror service.
 Use the slides from the lesson as a reference.

 ## 1 Lab setup
 Make sure you restart gs-agent and gs-ui (or at least undeploy all Processing Units using gs-ui)

-**1.1** Open %XAP_TRAINING_HOME%/xap-dev-training-lab6-exercise project with intellij (open pom.xml)
+**1.1** Open %XAP_TRAINING_HOME%/xap-dev-training-lab6-solution project with intellij (open pom.xml)
 **1.2** Run mvn install

     [INFO] ------------------------------------------------------------------------
     [INFO] Reactor Summary:
     [INFO]
-    [INFO] lab4-exercise ......................................
+    [INFO] lab4-solution ......................................
 SUCCESS [  0.162 s]
     [INFO] BillBuddyModel .....................................
 SUCCESS [  0.811 s]
     [INFO] BillBuddy_Space ....................................
 SUCCESS [  0.177 s]
     [INFO] BillBuddyAccountFeeder .............................
 SUCCESS [  0.196 s]